-A first-time offender will face a maximum penalty of three years imprisonment, whereas a second or subsequent offender will face a maximum five year imprisonment.
+A first-time offender will face a maximum penalty of three years imprisonment, whereas a second or subsequent offender will face a maximum of five years imprisonment.

 A second or subsequent offender will automatically be disqualified from driving for five years with a minimum disqualification of two years.

 How can I reduce the penalties for police pursuit?

 There are a few things you can do so your case is viewed leniently in court.
 They include obtaining character references, writing a letter of apology to the court, taking an approved driving course, and demonstrating you have taken steps to address issues that may have contributed to the offence.